-Bow and twist of printed circuit boards (PCB) tends to be the highest amount of falsely identified non conformances and the least understood.
-Perfectly flat rigid circuit boards as a norm, is a misconception held by many incoming inspectors.
-Understanding the reasons and causes for bow and twist can help resolve the issue at the board design stage.
+Bow and twist of printed circuit boards (PCB) routinely rank among the highest levels of falsely identified non-conformance because it is perhaps the least understood.
+Envisioning a perfectly flat rigid circuit board as the standard is a fallacy believed by many incoming inspectors.
+Understanding the reasons and causes for PCB bow and twist can help resolve the issue at the board design stage.

-There was a time when “made in China” was synonymous with “cheap, poor, quality products”.
-Buyer beware was a common theme with outsourcing to Asian PCB manufacturers.
+There was a time when “Made in China” was synonymous with cheaper, poor quality products.
+"Buyer beware" was the common theme associated with outsourcing to any Asian PCB manufacturers.
 So how did Epec approach this challenge and succeed?
 It was by managing quality through intense auditing, training, and qualification.
-Epec understood at a very early stage that first class quality product from Asian manufacturers would require constant presence, on-going training, and persistent auditing.
+Epec understood at a very early stage that first-class quality products from Asian manufacturers would require consistent presence, training, and auditing.

 Cleanliness of bare circuit boards increases in importance with advances in PCB technology that continue to decrease conductor spacing.
 Inorganic contamination within printed circuit board fabrication can lead to electrochemical migration.
 Electrochemical migration is the dissolution and movement of metal ions in presence of electric potential, which results in the growth of dendritic structures between anode and cathode.
 These dendritic growths, which were minimal over periods of time, were not a concern of "yesterdays" bare boards.

 At Epec, we take workforce training very seriously.
-We readily invest in workforce education because it is a time-tested, proven path to increased productivity and customer satisfaction.
+We readily invest in workforce education because it is a time-tested, proven path to improving manufacturing process development and customer satisfaction.
 In our experience, the educated worker is not only productive, they are adaptable problem solvers focused on satisfying our customers' most demanding needs.